jarrettdev/jarrettdev/README.md

 Your contributions are welcomed and encouraged.

-- 🔭 I’m currently working on web scraping
+- 🔭 I’m currently working on data engineering
 - 👯 I’m looking to collaborate on data extraction projects
-- 🤔 I’m looking for help with data analysis/data wrangling
+- 🤔 I’m looking for help with dockerizing scripts
-- 💬 Ask me questions about web scraping/data extraction (reverse engineering ajax requests, extracting json data, etc.)
+- 💬 Ask me about web scraping/data extraction (reverse engineering ajax requests, extracting json data, API calls, etc.)

 <!--
 **jarrettdev/jarrettdev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.